2023 Annual Walk of Faith

 - Promote the Walk of Faith event within your Troop, and encourage them to attend.

-- Present an overview of the various religious emblem programs to your troop prior to this event.
+- Present an overview of the various religious emblem programs to your troop before this event.

-- Encourage troop members to strengthen their own relationship with God, such as through personal prayer and devotions and participation in religious activities.
+- Encourage troop members to strengthen their relationships with God, such as through personal prayer and devotions and participation in religious activities.

-- Agrees to Attend the Walk of Faith event and serve as a Hike Leader guiding participants to each stop on the hike route.
+- Agrees to Attend the Walk of Faith event and serve as a Hike Leader guiding participants to each stop on the hiking route.

 - Prepare a Troop Prayer to be said during the day of the event.